How LA's Dangerous Sidewalks Could be Fixed a Lot Faster

 These laws require that you pay to fix dangerous or cracked sidewalks in front of your property when you sell your home.

 "People ought to pay for sidewalk repairs when it’s convenient for them.
-And when they have the cash available, and that is at the time of sale," says UCLA Urban Studies Professor Don Shoup, who has studied Point of Sale laws in cities like Pasadena and Oakland. [link to: “Putting Cities Back on Their Feet,” Journal of Urban Planning and Development]
+And when they have the cash available, and that is at the time of sale," says UCLA Urban Studies Prof. Don Shoup, who has studied Point of Sale laws in cities like Pasadena and Oakland.

 Shoup says those California cities have fixed their sidewalks much faster than LA.

-"In LA the sidewalks are a disgrace," says Professor Shoup.
-"We could use them as an obstacle course for the 2028 Olympics," Shoup added.
+"In LA the sidewalks are a disgrace," says Prof. Shoup.
+"We could use them as an obstacle course for the 2028 Olympics.''

 In 2016, LA agreed to spend $1.4 billion on sidewalk repair over 30 years, to settle a class action lawsuit brought by disabled people.